EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

      development instance service requests can be self-reviewed without the need to wait for approval from an administrator.
-As with the demo instance, the development instance allows for testing authentication and authorisation without affecting the production Check-in service. **NB: the list of supported Identity Providers in the development instance is limited.
+As with the demo instance, the development instance allows for testing authentication and authorisation without affecting the production Check-in service. **NB: The development environment is intended for testing the latest features of Check-in and may differ from the demo and production environments in terms of stability and functionality.
+     Keep in mind that the supported Identity Providers in the development instance are limited.
      Therefore, we recommend using any of the social identity providers or the [EGI SSO](https://sso.egi.eu/admin/) to test the login workflow when using the development instance.**